bomba-cat/SillyWankerShader/CONTRIBUTING.md

 ```

 ### Commenting
-Comments are appreciated and should be clear and simple.
+Comments should be clear and simple.

 Comments should:
 - be short